barseghyanartur/django-fobi/README.rst

 - Simple theme in style of the Django admin

 Have in mind, that creating a brand new theme could be time consuming.
-Instead, you can create your own theme based on existing ones (just copy the desired theme to your project directory and work it out further).
+Instead, you are advised to extend existing themes or in the worst case, if too much customisation required, create your own themes based on existing ones (just copy the desired theme to your project directory and work it out further).

 It's possible to use different templates for all "view" and "edit" actions (see the source code of the "simple" theme).
 Both Bootstrap 3 and